 Internationally, he collaborated with Princeton University and University of Patras architecture students in Athens, an artist residency at the Récollets in Paris, a design volunteer through Architecture for Humanity in Haiti, and an international design competition at the Venice Architectural Association through the IUAV.
 The winning design from the IUAV was later exhibited at the 2012 “Common Ground” exhibition at the Venice Biennale.
-He served as an international student ambassador for the Venice Architectural Association (2012-2014), in which he has recruited American architecture students in participating in the international design collaborations.
+He later served as international student ambassador for the Venice Architectural Association (2012-2014), in which he has recruited American architecture students in participating in the international design collaborations.

 Pedagogically, he taught as a Teaching Fellow at the Boston Architectural College's 2014 Summer Academy program, and has held Teaching Assistantship and Fellowship positions at Harvard University and California College of the Arts.
 He served as researcher working with Bradley Cantrell's Cyborg Ecologies Lab through the Harvard GSD's Responsive Environments and Artifacts Lab (REAL) on digital sensing and visualization.
 He has also held a researcher position, as well as a teaching association with the Urban Theory Lab, led by Neil Brenner.
 He has lectured/given talks and served as critic at California College of the Arts, Harvard Graduate School of Design, Boston Architectural College, Cornell University, Auburn University, and Bloomberg Media to name a few.

 His interests in utilizing cartographic representations and visualizations in the development of theoretical frameworks has awarded him an Honorable Mention at the 2014 National Geographic Award in Mapping administered by the Cartography Specialty Group of the Association of American Geographers, followed by the Howard Fisher Prize in Geographic Information Science awarded by the Center for Geographic Analysis at Harvard University during his first year.

-Most recently, he has been recommended and selected by the IIE and the Fulbright Commission for one of the ten spots as a Finalist for the 2016-2017 Fulbright-National Geographic Fellowship.
+His Fulbright research is entitled, Re-Defining "Native": Re-tracing the Origins of the Amazonian Parrots was selected by the IIE and the Fulbright Commission for one of the ten spots as a Finalist for a Fulbright Fellowship.
 The application process boasts a 0.5% acceptance rate for the 10 interview-level candidates and a 0.25% for the awarded finalists.
-His Fulbright research is entitled, Re-Defining "Native": Re-tracing the Origins of the Amazonian Parrots.